 Narcissistic Triangulation: The Inevitable Smear Campaign - Dr. Denise Dart.

-I too, was smear campaigned by the ex-partner as being "crazy", "BDP" an "alcoholic", "abusive" on a social media platform, when I spoke out about his abuse and threats against me.
-The ex-narc went as far as to contact & involve his friends/community into supporting him, even by telling them what to write, to agree with his "stories".
-These smear campaigns can start very early into the relationship, as was in my case.
+I was smear campaigned by the ex-partner as being "crazy", "BDP" an "alcoholic", "abusive" on a social media platform, when I spoke out about his abuse and threats against me.
+The ex-narc went as far as to contact and involve his friends/community into supporting him, including dictating to them in what to write, to support his "stories" against me.
+Smear campaigns can start very early into the relationship, without your knowledge.

 When you unmask a covert narcissist.